niolabs/docs/docs/docs/system-designer/readme.md

 The System Designer is a graphical user interface used to build your system.

-&lt;LILLY IS UPDATING IMAGES FROM VISUAL GLOSSARY&gt;
+&lt;LILLY IS UPDATING IMAGES FROM VISUAL GLOSSARY--needs block library on interface - disclaimer on interface&gt;

 ## System